Creepshow

+The film stars an ensemble cast including Hal Holbrook, Adrienne Barbeau, Fritz Weaver, Leslie Nielsen, Carrie Nye, E. G. Marshall, Viveca Lindfors, Ted Danson and Ed Harris, with King and his son Joe portraying the respective main characters of two segments.
+It was primarily shot on location in Pittsburgh and its suburbs, including Monroeville, where Romero leased an old boys' academy (Penn Hall) to build extensive sets for the film.
 Creepshow is an homage to the EC horror comics of the 1950s, such as Tales from the Crypt, The Vault of Horror and The Haunt of Fear.
 In order for the film to give viewers a comic book feel, Romero hired long-time effects specialist Tom Savini to replicate comic-like effects.

 The film earned $21 million in the United States.
-It was followed by a 1987 sequel, Creepshow 2, directed by the first film's cinematographer, Michael Gornick, written by Romero and based on stories by King.
-A second sequel, Creepshow 3, was released in 2006, without involvement from either Romero or King.
+It was followed by a sequel, Creepshow 2 (1987), directed by the first film's cinematographer Michael Gornick, written by Romero and only featuring segments based on King stories.
+Two further works in the franchise were made without involvement from either Romero or King: the film Creepshow 3 (2006) and an eponymous television series (2019–2023).

 Plot

 Prologue

 Billy Hopkins, a young boy, gets disciplined by his abusive father Stan for reading Creepshow, a horror comic.
-Not wanting his son to be exposed to the comic's content, Stan throws it in the garbage.
+Not wanting his son to be exposed to the comic's content, Stan throws it in the garbage while ranting on stories like people coming back from the dead and people turning into plants.
 As Billy sits upstairs, wishing that his father rots in Hell, he hears a sound at the window.

-The source of the noise turns out to be the Creep, the host of the comic book, who beckons him to come closer and removes the trash can's lid.
+The source of the noise turns out to be the Creep, the host of the comic book, who beckons him to come closer.
+The scene transitions to animation as the Creep removes the trash can's lids.
+Then the first story is shown.